-The $\nabla^2 G$ operator in the previous lecture first convolves the image with a Gaussian blur kernel, and then takes the Laplacian ∇^2 .
+The $\nabla^2 G$ operator (one of the forms used to represent a "mexican hat" filter) in the previous lecture first convolves the image with a Gaussian blur kernel, and then takes the Laplacian ∇^2 .
+This filter effectively blurs an image before taking the derivatives.